OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/running/set_get.rst

     :layout: interleave

-or, the inputs `x` and `y` could be left unconnected and OpenMDAO would declare an :ref:`IndepVarComp <openmdao.core.indepvarcomp.py>` for you called `_auto_ivc`.
-The names of the output variables belonging to `_auto_ivc` are sequentially named as they are created and are of the form `v0`, `v1`, etc.  You don't really need to know those names though.
+or, the inputs `x` and `y` could be left unconnected and OpenMDAO would connect them to outputs on `_auto_ivc`.
+The names of the output variables on `_auto_ivc` are sequentially named as they are created and are of the form `v0`, `v1`, etc., but you don't really need to know those names.
 You can just interact with the inputs that those outputs are connected to and the framework will ensure that the proper values are set into the outputs (and into any other inputs connected to the same output).
 Here's what the paraboloid tutorial problem looks like without declaring the :ref:`IndepVarComps <openmdao.core.indepvarcomp.py>`:

 .. embed-code:: openmdao.core.tests.test_problem.TestProblem.test_feature_set_indeps_auto